-Editorial policy
+Editorial Policy

 Open access

-Eurosurveillance is listed in the Directory of Open Access Journals (DOAJ) as green open access.
+Eurosurveillance is listed in the Directory of Open Access Journals (DOAJ) as diamond open access.
 All content is free of charge for both readers and authors and complies with the open access standards required by international and national funders such as the European Commission (FP7 and Horizon 2020), the World Health Organization, the World Bank and the Wellcome Trust.
 Our site does not host commercials.

 Data protection